Servants Who Steal

 So I’ll just make three observations about theft in the kitchen.

 1. Kitchens were designed to prevent theft.
 When my parents moved into the farm house in which I grew up there was no direct access from the “housewife’s parlor” and the pantry that opened off it to the adjacent kitchen.
-The kitchen servants had had to go out the kitchen door, into the back patio, knock on the door leading to the back hall of the house, and ask the housewife for any supplies they needed.
+The kitchen servants had to go out the kitchen door, into the back patio, knock on the door leading to the back hall of the house, and ask the housewife for any supplies they needed.

-Not burdened with servants my parents opened (or had opened) the three foot stone wall between the pantry and the kitchen.
+Not burdened with servants, my parents opened (or had opened) the three foot stone wall between the pantry and the kitchen.
 But this was standard in large farmhouses as we discovered when we found the pattern book with plans for farmhouses like ours.

 2. Stores were doled out daily, a standard chore for housewives who had servants.
 Any book on British India, for example, lists this as one of the first tasks of the day.

-Add to that the question of the disposal of leftovers.
+3. The line between theft and rights was shadowy.
+Having lived in various places were servants were common and plowed my way through various housekeeping books, it is clear that servants who shopped generally expected and were allowed a small cut on the purchases for the household.
+Servants either live in or at least eat a main meal in the house, that this was and is part of their wages.
 Servants might eat leftovers from the main table.
 They might be entitled to the leftovers of their own and others’ meals to do with what they want.
 The sale of bones and kitchen grease, for example, was a thriving business in nineteenth century London and I am sure in many other cities too.

 Severants are very much a part of life in Africa – and ‘even’ Omer, our cook/livestock handler, has several ‘garcons’ – mainly poor boys of relatives from the country – who live with him, help with the cooking, goat herds and farming.
 They get room and board, some spending money, medical treatment, and of course the romance that country boys consider is part of living near the capital of Bujumbura.
 It is quite common for servants to have servants, and this is also the case in Egypt and elsewhere in the Middle East.